RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/cisa_kev/cisa_kev.md

 !!! success "Takeaways"
+    1. CISA maintains a catalog of vulnerabilities that have been exploited in the wild.
-    1. Organizations should use the KEV catalog as an input to their vulnerability management prioritization framework.
+    2. Organizations should use this KEV catalog as an input to their vulnerability management prioritization framework to prioritize by Risk.